 Plantain weed is never hiding — this perennial’s big broad leaves, 2-6 inches in length, and thick stalks make it easy to spot.
 Both the common broadleaf plantain and buckhorn plantain varieties were introduced from Europe, and have some medicinal applications.
 But unless you’re growing them to cure respiratory ailments, they’re just weeds.

 What plantain is telling you: You have damp and compacted soil.
-Aerate your soil, avoid overwatering.
+Aerate your soil, and avoid overwatering.
 Mowing your grass to the proper height also helps by removing any seedheads before they germinate.
 All these good lawn care techniques will encourage a healthier lawn that should “shade out” plantain seedlings.

 This fast-growing, drought-tolerant plant will outcompete just about any other weed.
 It forms dense mats on red stems.
 Edible varieties are coveted in some high-end restaurants, but for most of us, it’s just an obnoxious pest.

 What purslane is telling you: You may be doing things right.
 While an opportunist, purslane does best in well-draining soil with a lot of sand and loamy organic material —exactly what you’re supposed to create as the soil for an ideal lawn.
-It prefers new lawns and poorly maintained lawns, so if that includes you, get out the hoe, the herbicide or both.
+It prefers new lawns and poorly maintained lawns, so if that includes you, get out the hoe, the herbicide, or both.

 A low-spreading summer annual that forms a dense mat that sends shoots in all directions from a single point and hugs the ground.